What Does Inflation Do To Mortgage Rates? A Guide For Uncertain Times

 What should I do if I have an adjustable-rate mortgage (ARM)?

 An adjustable-rate mortgage, or ARM, is a mortgage loan with an interest rate that rises or falls over time.
 Typically, these loans start with an interest rate that is below market-value that remains in place for a set number of years, often 5 or 7.
-After this teaser rate ends, the rate on the ARM rises or falls, usually twice per year, according to the economic index the loan is tied to.
+After this initial rate ends, the rate on the ARM rises or falls, usually twice per year, according to the economic index the loan is tied to.
 In most cases, and especially when interest rates are rising, the rate on an ARM will increase during the adjustable period, causing the monthly mortgage payment to rise, too.

 If you are worried about your ARM, consider refinancing into a fixed-rate mortgage while rates are still relatively low.

 During most periods of inflation, housing prices rise along with the cost of gas, groceries, electronics and other goods and services.

 However, rising interest rates also tend to lead to fewer homeowners.
 Many are no longer interested in buying a home when interest rates are rising, others can no longer afford the higher monthly payments that come with higher rates.
 This slowdown in demand can lead to a cooling off of housing prices.